-- These amounts were determined by multiplying the number of securities by the closing price of the Shares on the TSX on August 1, 2023, (1) being \$10.02 per share. - Includes 36,794 Shares issuable upon the exercise of warrants, which warrants became exercisable on November 18, 2021.
-(2) - (3)David D. Sgro beneficially owns, controls or directs, directly or indirectly 507,937 Shares through trusts established for Mr. Rosenfeld's children (the "Rosenfeld Children's Trusts").
-Mr. Sgro is the trustee of the Rosenfeld Children's Trusts and has sole voting and dispositive power over the shares held by the Rosenfeld Children's Trusts.
-Mr. Sgro disclaims beneficial ownership of such shares except to the extent of his ultimate pecuniary interest therein.
+- (1) These amounts were determined by multiplying the number of securities by the closing price of the Shares on the TSX on August 1, 2024, being \$13.08 per share. - (2) Includes 36,794 Shares issuable upon the exercise of warrants, which warrants became exercisable on November 18, 2021. - (3) Includes 5,460 Shares issuable upon the exercise of warrants, which warrants became exercisable on November 18, 2021. - (4) RSUs and PSUs are issued subject to the provisions of the Omnibus Incentive Plan and prescribed award agreements.